 Nomacopan is derived from a protein originally discovered in the saliva of the Ornithodoros moubata tick.
 Over 300 million years of blood feeding has resulted in ticks selected to produce inhibitors that bind tightly and very specifically to key highly-conserved inflammatory mediators.
 Nomacopan and other molecules derived from ticks are required for the parasite to obtain repeated blood meals to fuel development and reproduction.
-Therefore, the molecules ticks produce need to be well-tolerated and maintain their inhibitory effect in hosts repeatedly exposed to the same molecule during tick feeding; otherwise ticks, which are obligate blood feeders, would be unable to reproduce.
+Therefore, the molecules that ticks produce need to be well-tolerated and maintain their inhibitory effect in hosts repeatedly exposed to the same molecule during tick feeding; otherwise ticks, which are obligate blood feeders, would be unable to reproduce.
 The evidence to date from preclinical and human clinical testing strongly supports the safety, tolerability and continued functionality of tick proteins administered chronically.

 Ticks target highly conserved components of the immune system that have conserved central roles in the development of immune responses.
 The ultimate cause of this specificity may be that ticks are “sit and wait” predators, which means when a host passes close to the tick it is advantageous to be able to feed on it – whatever the host may be.
 Targets that have conserved central roles in the development of inflammation and elaboration of the immune response may therefore be favored by natural selection as inhibitors which target them will have similar effects on most host species.